 From August 2017 a new joint role of Chief Executive North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group (CCG) was created to facilitate greater partnership working between the two organisations.
-NELC receives a contribution of £39k per annum (£26k pro rata for 2017/2018) from the CCG in relation to this arrangement.
+NELC receives a contribution of £39k per annum from the CCG in relation to this arrangement.